duncanvanheerden/duncanvanheerden/README.md

 <h3 align="center">Software Engineering Student at <a href="https://wethinkcode.co.za/">WeThinkCode_</a></h3>

-<p align="center">Excited to develop and learn every day, looking forward to working and collaborating to projects that bring meaningful experience.</p>
+<p align="center">Excited to develop and learn every day, looking forward to working and collaborating on projects that bring meaningful experience.</p>

 - 🌱 I’m currently learning JAVA, Docker & MySQL